New 12-Inch MacBook Tidbits: 15% Faster, 41.4-Watt-Hour Battery, Refurb Price Drop, and More

 MacRumors forum member PatriotInvasion writes:

 No Thunderbolt 3, no extra USB-C port, and same $1,299 starting price.
 Ouch.
 Not what I expected.
-Let's see what the MacBook Pros will be like.12-inch MacBook supporters argue that the notebook was never intended to have such capabilities, nor might those additions even be feasible without jeopardizing its size and price point, and promote the MacBook Pro as a more suitable alternative for expanded connectivity and CPU-intensive tasks.
+Let's see what the MacBook Pros will be like.

 My guess is Thunderbolt 3 is overkill for the users this Mac is targeted at, but the starting price point is overkill as well.